ceph/ceph.io/src/en/news/blog/2018/new-mimic-centralized-configuration-management/index.md

 author: "sage"
 ---

-One of the key new features in Ceph Mimic is the ability to manage the cluster configuration--what traditionally resides in ceph.conf--in a central fashion.
-Starting in Mimic, we also store configuration information in the monitors internal database, and seamlessly manage the distribution of that config info to all daemons and clients in the system.
+One of the key new features in Ceph Mimic is the ability to manage the cluster configuration--which traditionally resides in ceph.conf--centrally.
+Starting in Mimic, cluster configuration is stored not only in ceph.conf, but also in the monitors' internal databases.
+This makes it possible to manage and distribute that configuration information to all daemons and clients in the system.

-Historically, operators wanting to make a configuration change would need to edit the ceph.conf files manually, distribute them to the right nodes, and ensure that the right daemons have been restarted.
-Most large-scale users relied on external tools like ansible, puppet, or salt to do this, but the solution always varied, and there was always a disconnect between what the config management service thought the configuration should be and what configuration the running daemon is using (has its local ceph.conf updated?  has the daemon been restarted?  has the operator injected a configuration change via the command line?).
+Historically, operators who wanted to make a change to the configuration would have had to edit the ceph.conf files manually, distribute them to the right nodes, and ensure that the right daemons had been restarted.
+Most large-scale users relied on external tools like Ansible, Puppet, or Salt to do this, but the solution always varied, and there was always a disconnect between what the config management service thought the configuration should be and what configuration the running daemon is using (has its local ceph.conf updated? has the daemon been restarted?  has the operator injected a configuration change via the command line?).

-This new feature is designed to bridge this gap, providing a robust view into what the configuration should be (and whether the running configuration matches), and avoid the need for external tools to manage ceph.conf configuration files.
+This new feature, this central configuration, is designed to bridge this gap.
+It provides a robust view into what the configuration should be (and whether the running configuration matches), and obviates the need for external tools to manage ceph.conf configuration files.
 Most importantly, it provides a simplified configuration experience out of the box.

-Note that the new capability is designed to interoperate with the traditional way of managing configurations via ceph.conf, so somebody upgrading to mimic doesn't have to make any changes at all if they don't want to.
-However, we expect that the advantages of migrating to the new mode of operation will pay off.
+Note that the new capability is designed to interoperate with the traditional way of managing configurations via ceph.conf, so anyone upgrading to Mimic need not make any changes at all if that is their preference.
+However, we expect that the advantages of the new mode of operation will make migration to it attractive if not irresistible.

 ## The basics

 The monitors jointly manage a configuration database.
 The database has the same semantic structure as a ceph.conf file:

 - There are option names (e.g., _osd scrub load threshold_) and values.
 - A setting can be associated with a "global" group, and type group that applies to all entities of a given type (e.g., "osd" or "mds"), or a specific daemon (e.g., "osd.123").

-The _ceph config dump_ command will output the equivalent of the cluster-wide ceph.conf in table format.
+The _ceph config dump_ command outputs the equivalent of the cluster-wide ceph.conf in table format.

-When a daemon or client starts up, it will look for a ceph.conf file like it always does.
-In most cases a small ceph.conf is still necessary in order to identify who the monitors are.
+When a daemon or client starts up, it looks for a ceph.conf file as it always has done.
+In most cases, a small ceph.conf is still necessary in order to identify who the monitors are.
 For example, a typical minimal ceph.conf file might be:

 > mon host = mon-a.foo.com, mon-b.foo.com, mon-c.foo.com